-Further, 2017 Franchise Fee revenues for electricity and natural gas, being subject to weather fluctuations, did see actuals coming in under budget due to a milder than normal winter and assumed energy efficiency improvements implemented by consumers.
-To allow for conservatism, adjustments were made to the 2018 budget to account for these impacts.
-The City also sees a flatting of its Franchise Fee revenues attributable to cell phones and landlines.
-The 2018 budget contemplates that Telecom Franchise Fees are down primarily due to the shift from voice and text to more data usage.
+Further, 2018 Franchise Fee revenues for electricity and natural gas, being subject to weather fluctuations, did see actuals coming in over what was budgeted due to a colder winter and a much warmer summer than we have seen in more current years.
+To allow for conservatism, adjustments were made to the 2019 budget to account for these impacts.
+Overall the City is seeing a flatting of its Franchise Fee revenues attributable to cell phones and landlines.
+The 2019 budget contemplates that Telecom Franchise Fees are down primarily due to the shift from voice and text to more data usage.
 Telephone Franchise Fees are down due to the shift from land line usage to additional cell phone usage.
-With more people choosing online streaming to watch their favorite shows, Cable Franchise Fees will also see more of a decline in 2018.
+With more people choosing online streaming to watch their favorite shows, Cable Franchise Fees will continue see a decline in 2019.

 Lastly, in 2015 the State of Missouri implemented state-wide controls on how local municipal courts can issue tickets and collect associated fines.
 This has resulted in Court fines coming in less than budget since 2015.
 Further State actions were implemented in 2016 and 2017.
-Adjustments for these State mandates have been accounted for in the 2018 budget and will continue to be monitored in future years.
+For year-end 2018, it appears that court revenues have begun to level out since the 2015 changes that occurred.
+The City will continue to make adjustments for these State mandates in future years and have been accounted for in the 2019 budget.

 While our newest retail development has assisted Liberty's overall financial resources, many traditional revenues are declining while demands for services continue to increase.
-Due to the reduced revenues from the above mentioned, the City is seeking voter approval on the implementation of a Use Tax at the rate of Liberty current City Sales Tax Rate of 3.375%.
-The passage of the Use Tax will essentially modernize the revenue stream.
-With the trend of online shopping growing every year, it is anticipated that sales tax revenues will decline.
+Due to the reduced revenues from the above mentioned over the last several years, in 2018 the City sought voter approval on the implementation of a Use Tax at the rate of Liberty current City Sales Tax Rate of 3.375%.
+With the trend of online shopping growing every year, it is anticipated that sales tax revenues will decline, it is important to modernize our current revenue stream.
 The Use Tax appeared on the ballot in April 2018.
 Liberty voters approved the tax with 70% of voters voting yes.
-It is conservatively estimated that the Use Tax to generate \$750,000 annually.
+The tax was implemented in July 2018 and the city began seeing revenues in August 2018.
+Initially the Use Tax was conservatively estimated to generate \$750,000 annually for year end 2018 the City received \$980,000.
+It is forecasted that the Use Tax should generate about \$1.3M in 2019.

 Due to the need to treat the fiscal condition as an ongoing interactive process, staff develops and shares fiscal forecasts with the Budget Committee on a regular basis.
 This committee was formed in 2009 to better facilitate elected official communication and coordination.
-A number of meetings and work sessions were held with the Budget Committee/City Council during 2017 to keep Council informed on revenue trends and to partner with Council on prioritizing any additionally required expenditure adjustments.
-The City is continuing these processes in fiscal year 2018.
+A number of meetings and work sessions were held with the Budget Committee/City Council during 2018 to keep Council informed on revenue trends and to partner with Council on prioritizing any additionally required expenditure adjustments.
+The City is continuing these processes in fiscal year 2019.